-Dr. Gary Totten
+Dr. Gary Totten, Dept. Chair

 My critical approach blends new historicism, narrative theory, and cultural and critical race theory.
-I also enjoy archival research and research into the material culture of a period as found in periodicals, advertisements, and other textual and visual artifacts.
+I also enjoy archival research and research into the print and material culture of a period as found in periodicals, advertisements, and other textual and visual artifacts.
 In my teaching, I ask students to grapple with such artifacts as a way to better appreciate the complexities of texts and cultures.
 I routinely teach undergraduate and graduate courses in late nineteenth- and twentieth-century American literature, travel literature, and critical theory.